prateeknischal/prateeknischal.github.io/content/posts/trust-the-certs.md

 EVA0pmzIzgBg+JIe3PdRy27T0asgQW/F4TY61Yk=
 -----END CERTIFICATE-----
 ```
-What are these terms and what is a `CERTIFICATE`.
-Before we understand what the error is, let's take a look at what are the things and what are they supposed to be.

-## History of the internet
-In the early days, internet used to be an academic place.
-One of the earliest implementation of the "internet" (inter connected networks) was the [ARPANET](https://en.wikipedia.org/wiki/ARPANET) which was a Defense project, i.e. the US military.
-A few campuses across the US were connected to this network and it allowed them to talk to each other over the "network".

-Once this technology was made public, people started experimenting with it to share information.
-This slowly developed into information served in pretty pages with the development of World Wide Web.
-There is a long history between how internet transformed and how WWW was developed by [Sir Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee).

-WWW (loosely referred as internet in this post) became a place to share information.
-Due to the nature of communication, anyone who was connected to the network could talk to other people on the network, it became a ground for moving sensitive information.
-People started moving money on the network in the form of goods.
-Now, you wouldn't want anyone to "intercept" that payment intended for someone else after all the information is just a bunch of electrical signals moving around wires.
-You could just tap into it and evesdrop.

-There was a requirement of providing a secure channel between 2 parties exchanging sensitive information over an inherently insecure channel.
+This shows a bunch of information which may not make sense.
+What is a `subject`, `CERTIFICATE`, the gibberish between the markers?

-## What did we do to protect the internet
+## How is information protected on the internet

-A very simple way to protect the data flowing on the networks is to encrypt it.
-Encrypting something implies that the data, using a secret or **key**, is reversibly transformed into a different form (gibberish) which does not make sense to anyone who is not involved in the process (It isn't so simple, but let's not diverge).

-The earliest attempt to provide a secure conduit over an insecure channel was [SSL 1.0](https://security.stackexchange.com/questions/41658/what-was-ssl-1-0) which didn't even see the light of day.
-Let's just say it wasn't very secure.

-Then came multiple revisions of the technology which tried to improve upon it and prove stronger guarantees for protecting the data from an evesdropper.
-They were [SSL v2](https://www-archive.mozilla.org/projects/security/pki/nss/ssl/draft02.html), [SSL v3](https://datatracker.ietf.org/doc/html/rfc6101) and then finally SSL was retired in favour of [TLS v1](https://www.ietf.org/rfc/rfc2246.txt) which was prevalent for a very long time.
-As time went by, flaws were found in the TLS v1 protocol was updated to [TLS v1.1](https://datatracker.ietf.org/doc/html/rfc4346) and then [TLS v1.2](https://datatracker.ietf.org/doc/html/rfc5246) which is the most used protocol.
-[TLS v1.3](https://datatracker.ietf.org/doc/html/rfc8446) offers stronger security and faster performance over the older version and is being adopted by the general public.

-What do these protocols mean?
-They are standards on how to protect the data on the network.
-They mainly rely on encrypting the data using algorithms like [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).

-There is a problem though.
-AES is a **symmetric** encryption algorithm.
-This means, the same **key** is used for encrypting and decrypting the data.
-Between 2 parties that are thousands of miles apart, how do we agree on a key and what happens if one of them leaks the key.
-Turns out that encrypting the data safely is not that big a problem than arriving at a common key to do so.
+Internet in the early days was open for anyone to view and by that I mean, anyone could read the communication between 2 parties.
+This is not ok when you are transferring sensitive information, something like bank transactions.
+To safeguard the traffic on the wire, we started to encrypt the traffic which could only be decrypted by the 2 communicating parties.
+In order to [encrypt](https://en.wikipedia.org/wiki/Encryption) the information, we need some secret that is known only to the involved parties.
+Actually there are some requirements that you should look for
+* Two parties could talk securely over and insecure channel
+* Both the parties could identify and verify each other

 ## Enters Asymmetric encryption

 Asymmetric encryption is a scheme involving a key which consists of 2 parts, a public and a private part.
 The private part should be protected by the owner and the public part can be distributed to everyone.
 A public key can be used to encrypt information which can only be decrypted by the corresponding private key.

 Now everyone can have their own key pairs and use it to share information on an insecure channel.
 If Alice wants to share information with Bob, Alice can encrypt is using Bob's public key and send it over the wire and only Bob could use his private key to decrypt it and make sense of it.
+This solves the first requirement.

 This constitues [Public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) which provided 2 features
 * Public key encryption - Encryption happens using a public key (available to all) and decryption happens using a private key (owned by a single entity).
 * Digital signature - A methematically proven method to prove ownership of the private key without exposing anything.

-There is still a problem, they are not authenticated, which means, Alice is sharing information securely with _someone_.
+There is still a problem, they haven't shared or proven their identity, which means, Alice is sharing information securely with _someone_.
 There is no way to prove that it's Bob unless they are aware of each other's public keys before hand which is not practical when there are so many people to talk to.

 This problem is _managed_ by the [Public Key Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure).
 It allows to put identity to public keys.

 ## Public Key Infrastructure

 Public key infrastructure is a system of vetting a public keys by a trusted third party.
 For example, between Alice, Bob and Charlie, if both Alice and Bob trust Charlie, they are going to trust Charlie's word on which public keys belong to whom.
-Charlie here will be termed as a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority).
+Charlie here will be termed as a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) or an **Issuer** in this context.

 Technically it's a chicken an egg problem, how do you trust Charlie without meeting them.
 But that's a topic for another day.